agrc/gis.utah.gov/about/policy/open-sgid/index.md

 AGRC will offer support for the Open SGID from 6:00 a.m. to 7:00 p.m.
 Monday through Friday.
 Please contact AGRC beforehand if you need to plan for assistance outside of this time frame.

 Visit the [Open SGID GitHub repository](https://github.com/agrc/open-sgid) for more information, including the current database version, connection information, and known issues.

+Visit the [Open SGID connection page]({% link sgid/open-sgid/index.md %}) for examples on how to connect using a few of the more common applications.